 Karna conducted surveys, facilitated discussions and interviewed stakeholders to evaluate awardees’ maturity in accepting, transmitting, and analyzing immunization data.
 We developed profiles of the current state and created a consolidated view of the awardee cohort.
 Karna collaborated with the American Immunization Registry Association (AIRA) and Public Health Informatics Institute (PHII) as well as the awardees and government stakeholders.

-The final work product was an implementation road-map, a step-by-step how-to for achieving a future state of higher performing, inter-active and sustainably funded IIS’s.
+The final work product was an implementation roadmap, which is a step-by-step how-to for achieving a future state of higher performing, inter-active and sustainably funded IIS’s.